 When you have a newsworthy event or an exciting announcement, a press release is a great way to spread the word.
 It’s also one of the content marketing tactics that can work really well alongside digital PR.
-For example, if you have a brand new product you would like to share with the world, you need to create content to cover it!.
-Create a blog post discussing your new pride and joy.
-Once live, you can create a simple (one-page) press release before distributing it on relevant website.
+For example, if you have a brand new product you would like to share with the world, you need to create content to cover it!
+Create a blog piece discussing your new pride and joy.
+Once live, you can create a simple (one-page) press release before distributing it on a relevant website.
 This will pretty immediately result in hundreds of backlinks, but you can follow this up with a more targeted outreach strategy, directly emailing editors and journalists you believe would be fascinated by this news.
 This will increase the likelihood of coverage in large publications, which will do your business world of good.

 Hire A Specialist Content Marketing & PR Agency

 If you’re looking to combine your content marketing efforts with a powerful PR outreach strategy that will help you achieve your business goals in the post-pandemic marketing landscape, The Brains can help.
 We’re always finding new ways to help our clients create bespoke content marketing strategies interwoven with the latest digital PR strategies to achieve unbeatable results.
-We have a lot of relationships with content creators and we are well-placed to secure you with valuable guest post opportunities that can get you more traffic, more leads, help you build authority and and help you reach a wider audience.
+We have a lot of relationships with content creators and we are well-placed to secure you with valuable guest post opportunities that can get you more traffic, more leads, help you build authority and help you reach a wider audience.